phkim14/288clouds-hugo/2020-07-20-vracloud-nsxt-existing-one-arm-load-balancer.md

 Below is a simplified diagram of a NSX-T one-arm load balancer.
 {{<image src="diagram.png" linked="true">}}

-Note that vRA Cloud / vRA 8.1 does not support NSX-T policy API yet.
-Support for NSX-T policy API is scheduled to be added in vRA 8.2 (but who knows, I'm not a product manager).
+Note that vRA Cloud / vRA 8.1 does not fully support NSX-T policy API yet.
+Full Support for NSX-T policy API is scheduled to be added in vRA 8.2 (but who knows, I'm not a product manager).
 If you try to create a blueprint using policy tier-1 router and load balancer, the blueprint deployment will fail and display the following error message: `[289] [Principal 'admin' with role '[enterprise_admin]' attempts to delete or modify an object of type LoadBalancerService it doesn't own. (createUser=nsx_policy, allowOverwrite=null)]`
 {{<image src="error.png" linked="true">}}